 Giving a speech in New York, Douglas said “The change in the attitude of the Government is vast and startling…For more than 60 years the Federal Government has been little better than a stupendous engine of Slavery and oppression, through which Slavery has ruled us, with a rod of iron.”22 Lincoln scholar Harold Holzer wrote: “Frederick Douglass, who more than any leader of the day understood the restraints on Lincoln and his heroic response in spite of them, knew the document would never stand the test of time as literature, line by line.
 But Douglass read between the lines.
 Even though the proclamation had been inspired.
 Douglas said, by ‘the low motive of military necessity,’ he realized at once that it was ‘a little more than it purported.’
 As he put it, ‘I saw that its moral power would extend much further.’
 In that dry document Frederick Douglass sensed a ‘spirit and power far beyond its letter.'”23

 After Mr. Lincoln’s death, Douglass continued the fight for black equality – especially for black suffrage.
 He remained a strong supporter of the Republican Party until his death in 1892 – largely because of his antipathy to Democratic involvement in protecting slavery.
 He moved to Washington after his Rochester house burned down in 1872.
 Under Grant, he was appointed President of the Freedmen’s Bank, a banking institution which was destined for failure before Douglass arrived.
-Under President Hayes, he was appointed U.S. Marshall for the District of Columbia; under President Garfield, he was recorder of deeds for the District of Columbia, and under President Harrison, he was U.S. Ambassador to the District of Columbia.
+Under President Rutherford Hayes, he was appointed U.S. Marshall for the District of Columbia; under President James Garfield, he was recorder of deeds for the District of Columbia, and under President Benjamin Harrison, he was U.S. Ambassador to the District of Columbia.

-He remained a great believer that political and economic equality would solve the problems of freed blacks.
+Douglass remained a great believer that political and economic equality would solve the problems of freed blacks.
 Shortly after Mr. Lincoln’s death, he expressed “doubts about these Freedmen’s Societies.
 They may be the necessity of the hour…but I fear everything looking to their permanence.
 The negro needs justice more than pity, liberty more than old clothes.”24

 In his memoirs, Douglass wrote: “I have often said elsewhere what I wish to repeat here, that Mr. Lincoln was not only a great president, but a great man – too great to be small in anything.
 In his company I was never in any way reminded of my humble origin, or of my unpopular color.
 While I am, as it may seem, bragging of the kind consideration which I have reason to believe that Mr. Lincoln entertained towards me, I may mention one thing more.
 At the door of my friend John A. Gray, where I was stopping in Washington, I found one afternoon the carriage of Secretary Dole, and a messenger from President Lincoln with an invitation for me to take tea with him at the Soldiers Home, where he then passed his nights, riding out after the business of the day was over at the Executive Mansion.
 Unfortunately I had an engagement to speak that evening, and having made it one of the rules of my conduct in life never to break an engagement if possible to keep it, I felt obliged to decline the honor.
 I have often regretted that I did not make this an exception to my general rule.
 Could I have known that no such opportunity could come to me again, I should have justified myself in disappointing a large audience for the sake of such a visit with Abraham Lincoln.”25

-Political scientist Lucas Morel analyzed the 1876 speech which Douglass in which he described Mr. Lincoln as the white man’s president.
+Political scientist Lucas Morel analyzed the 1876 speech in which Douglass described Mr. Lincoln as the white man’s president.
 Douglass said to “my white fellow citizens” that “First, midst, and last, you and yours were the objects of his deepest affection and his most earnest solicitude.
 You are the children of Abraham Lincoln.
 We are at best only his stepchildren; children by adoption, children by force of circumstances and necessity.”
 Douglass noted that it was necessary for Mr. Lincoln to be primarily the white man’s president in order to eliminate slavery.
 Morel noted that “to achieve either union or emancipation, he needed the support of ‘his loyal fellow-countrymen.’
 This leads to the climax of the [Douglass] speech: ‘Had he put the abolition of slavery before the salvation of the Union, he would have inevitably driven from him a powerful class of the American people and rendered resistance to rebellion impossible.”26

 Douglas’s respect for Mr. Lincoln’s leadership was deeply felt.
 Morel wrote: “Just two years after his 1876 oration, Douglass spoke at Union Square, New York, to the Lincoln Post of the Grand Army of the Republic.
 There he called Lincoln ‘the best man, truest patriot, and wisest statesman of his time and country.’
 Given the host and venue, this comes as no surprise.
 But Douglass repeated this high praise of Lincoln five years alter in a fiery speech titled ‘The United States Cannot Remain Half-Slave and Half Free.’
 After observing that Lincoln’s name ‘should never be spoken but with reverence, gratitude, and affection,’ Douglass called him ‘the greatest statesman that ever presided over the destinies of this Republic.”27